danasevcik/textconnect-backend/README.md

 * Send messages to other users in their native language
 * Receive messages in their native language
 * Receive flash notifications when a new message is received
-* Listen to messages read aloud.
+* Listen to messages read aloud
 * View their profile
 * Edit their profile
 * Securely log out